 Read More: What to Expect From Professional Packers

-25 Tried-and-True Packing Tips for Preparing to Move
+25 Tried-and-True Packing Tips for Preparing To Move

 No matter what kind of move you’re having, some things never change.
 Here are some general packing tips to simplify your move regardless of your situation:

 - Get your packing supplies in advance.
 If you’re moving during peak season (a.k.a, summertime) it may be harder to find enough packing tape and moving boxes.
 You also want to ensure you have the right amount of blankets or bubble wrap for more fragile items.